clojurists-together/clojuriststogether.org/content/news/2024/Q1 2024 Funding Announcement.md

 4. running public meetups.
 5. helping out individuals to get started with data science in Clojure.

-In Jan 2024, I will start shifting my attention to two additional projects:
+Starting in Jan 2024, I am concentrating on two additional projects:
 6. clojure-data-scrapbook -- a community space for documenting data analysis workflows -- similar to the clojure-data-cookbook, but less curated and more community-driven.
 7. real-world-data -- a study group where individuals will bring their own data problems and collaborate on common practices.

 The proposal is to initiate items 6 & 7 as a core activity of Scicloj to and keep maintaining items 1-5, driven by the needs realised in 6 & 7.
 Everything will be done.